parkjinman98/Manual/src/body.md

 ```

 ## Compiling Keras/TensorFlow Models
-Since Keras works as an interface for TensorFlow 2, Keras models can be converted to Mobilint IR via TensorFlow.
-First, we load and save the Keras/TensorFlow model into the format of frozen graph, which ends with `.pb`.
+Since Keras works as an interface for TensorFlow 2, models on the Keras framework can be converted to Mobilint IR via TensorFlow.
+First, we load and save the Keras/TensorFlow model into the format of the frozen graph, which ends with `.pb`.
 Then, with the directory containing the frozen graph, qubee will compile the model.
-The following code assumes that the calibration dataset is prepared in directory `/workspace/calibration/resnet50`.
+The following code assumes the calibration dataset is prepared in the directory `/workspace/calibration/resnet50`.

-@<b>Remark@</b> According to the annotations and old version instructions, the TensorFlow compilation should work by simply providing the directory containing the frozen graph, or just the frozen graph file.
-However, the current version make various errors, such as kernel parsing error, incompatible tag error, etc. We are currently working on this issue.
+@<b>Remark@</b> According to the annotations and old version instructions, the TensorFlow compilation should work by providing the directory containing the frozen graph or just the frozen graph file.
+However, the current version makes various errors, such as kernel parsing errors, incompatible tag errors, etc. We are currently working on this issue.
 ```python
 """ Compile Keras/TensorFlow model """
 from qubee import mxq_compile